 Say hello & book here: +27 21 438 0782 | firstname.lastname@example.org

-You’ll find this rather unassuming yet exceptional fine dining gem off the beaten track in Noordhoek.
+You’ll find this exceptional fine dining gem off the beaten track in Noordhoek.

-While the restaurant itself doesn’t offer much in terms of views, you probably won’t be able to take your eyes off the food anyway.
+While the restaurant lacks views of the gorgeous scenery, you probably won’t be able to take your eyes off the food anyway!

-In addition to their more fine dining dinners, you can also visit them for cafe-style breakfasts and lunch.
+In addition to their more fine dining dinner menu, you can also visit them for cafe-style breakfasts and lunch.

 You’ll find them here: Noordhoek Farm Village, Village Lane, Cape Town